bakery/blog/_posts/2015-11-29-meteor-seo-circa-november-2015.markdown

 date: 2015-11-29T15:26:44+00:00
 ---

-The whole Meteor and SEO subject has been described by many as a world of pain with occasional spots of light in the horizon.
+The whole Meteor and SEO subject has been described by many as a world of pain with occasional rays of hope on the horizon.
 A quick google search yields these types of responses:

 ![Meteor SEO on Quora]({{site.url}}/images/howbadismeteorwithseo.png)